Redesigned Single Issue View

 The availability of this feature is currently in transition from experimental to public.

-When enabled, users still have the option to switch back to the old view on a per-user basis.
+When this feature is enabled, users still have the option to switch back to the old view on a per-user basis.
 This option will be retired in an upcoming release.
 For more information, see Managing Your Profile.

 We encourage you to become familiar with the updated interface.
 We are no longer making improvements to the previous version of the page and will remove it in an upcoming release.

-- For new instances, the old view is no longer available.
+For new installations, the old view is no longer available.

 This page provides a list of features and enhancements that you have access to in the redesigned view.